DheerendraRathor/AnonPost/README.md

 # Anon Post

-This is a anonymous post management system with LDAP authentication backend.
+This is a anonymous post management system with OAuth authentication backend.

 ##Features
 * To register posts anonymously*
 * To discuss on post/issue with Administrators anonymously

-*Note: The anonymity is for Administrators only i.e. Administrators cannot see who have registered the post, but the user details are saved in database so that misuse can be prevented
+*Note: The anonymity is for Administrators only i.e. Administrators cannot see who have registered the post.
+Even though we don't save any user data in our database, users can be tracked by special means by web administrators on special requests to prevent misuse*

 ##Installation
 ###OS X